It’s an excellent day to discover more about the potential health benefits of guava.

 Please continue reading if you want to discover more.

-1. Guava Is Filled With Nutrients
+1. Filled With Nutrients

 Both the fruit and leaves of guava contain different nutrients that your body needs.

 You can find vitamins like vitamin A, thiamine, riboflavin, niacin, vitamin B6, folate, vitamin C, and vitamin K in guavas.

 As for its mineral content, you can get calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc.